form-o-fill/form-o-fill-chrome-extension/README.md

 # TODOS (in that order)

-- Try to sandbox all Function() / eval operations
 - Document that libs can only be loaded from https:// URLS (CSP limitation) (see testcases/rule-add-library.js) Move libs.js to global and make it available inside the promise wrapped before function (form_utils.js)
 - write help for adding libraries dynamically via before function